-The file must contain a minimum of three letters and no more than six letters from external referees, however all letters received in response to a department's request must be included in the candidate's file.
+The electronic folder must contain a minimum of three letters and no more than six letters from external referees, however all letters received in response to a department's request must be included in the candidate's electronic folder.
 External reviewers should have achieved senior status (rank of professor) and national recognition.
 External referees must be scholars who are not former collaborators, mentors, close personal friends, or relatives of the candidate.
-The file must contain one sample copy of the request letters to referees, a one-paragraph description of the qualifications of each external reviewer with the relation to the candidate clearly stated, and a list of the nominators of outside reviewers.
+The electronic folder must contain one sample copy of the request letters to referees, a one-paragraph description of the qualifications of each external reviewer with the relation to the candidate clearly stated, and a list of the nominators of outside reviewers.